webishdev/stopnik/website/docs/introduction/getting-started.md

 The current build creates executables for Linux, MacOS and Windows.
 The executables can be used on ARM and AMD/Intel 64-bit system architectures.

-### MacOS
+:::warning

-The MacOS version is not notarized or signed right now, so probably an error will be shown by MacOS.
+The MacOS version is not notarized or signed right now, so probably an error will be shown on MacOS.

 To get rid of this error, it is necessary to remove the quarantine attribute after download.